The Future Of Mobile Learning

 JUNE 12, 2011

 Having said that, I have read that BlackBerry intends to add e-mail support in a future update.
-Oh and of course they need to do something about that horrendous Power button in future generations of the Playbook. will continue to blog my experience with the Tablets I own in future posts, so please stay tuned.
+Oh and of course they need to do something about that horrendous Power button in future generations of the Playbook.
+I will continue to blog my experience with the Tablets I own in future posts, so please stay tuned.
 Unboxing the Playbook and Setup. update.
-The Online Help.
+The Hardware.

 dougbelshaw.com/blog » Blog Archive » Looking to the future of education: learning spaces and mobile devices